 - Very bad and sometimes deadly side effects have rarely happened during and within 24 hours after the infusion.
-Tell your doctor if you have any bad effects during or within 24 hours after the infusion.
+Tell the doctor if your child has any bad effects during or within 24 hours after the infusion.

 - It is used to treat a type of lymphoma.

-- It is used to treat Wegener’s granulomatosis.
+- It is used to treat diseases of the immune system.

-- If you have active hepatitis B infection.
+- If your child has active hepatitis B infection.

 This is not a list of all drugs or health problems that interact with this drug.